 After worship, join us for coffee, tea and fellowship in our large reception hall across from the Sanctuary.

 First Church extends a special welcome for families and has a growing population of families with young children who are new to the area.
+Our church is certified as a United Methodist “Safe Sanctuary” congregation.
 Nursery care for infants and toddlers is optional, professionally staffed and available throughout Sunday mornings, year-round.
 A “quiet room” in the back of our church has comfortable rockers for parents of infants.
 Church School for children and youth is held from 9:15-10:10 a.m. for ages 3 through 12th grade.
 A Children’s Word is provided during the worship service directly after the scripture reading.
-Following Children’s Word, young children may choose to remain in the sanctuary for the service or dismiss to the “Rainbow Room”, a special, professionally staffed play area.
+Following Children’s Word, young children may choose to remain in the sanctuary for the service, or dismiss to the “Sunshine Room”, a special professionally staffed play area.
 Children may participate in a relaxed “Joyful Noise Singers” choral group and may opt to sing during worship occasionally as part of this group.

 Additionally, the church schedules a number of child-friendly events during the year for fun and fellowship for children and their parents.